sony/nmos-cpp/Documents/Authorization.md

 ### Authorization Code Grant

-This is the recommended grant type and should be used if the Client runs within web browser (for instance a Broadcast Controller).
+This is the recommended grant type and should be used if the Client runs within a web browser (for instance a Broadcast Controller).
 An authorization code is returned by the Authorization Server via the Client's redirect URI.
 The Client can then exchange this code for a time-limited access token, which can be renewed with the refresh token.

 For public clients, there is a risk of an attacker hijacking the authorization code.
-To prevent this Proof Key for Code Exchange (PKCE) is used to further secure the Authorization Code grant.
+To prevent this _Proof Key for Code Exchange_ (PKCE) is used to further secure the Authorization Code grant.

 The PCKE steps are: